Delaware prison standoff over; corrections officer dead

 During negotiations, the prisoners demanded that the water be turned back on in C Building.
 Authorities obliged, Coupe said, believing that the demand was related to hydration and hygiene.

-But the prisoners used the water to fill metal foot lockers -- roughly 18 by 24 inches in size -- which they used to construct walls barricading the building's entranceways, Coupe said.
+But the prisoners used the water to fill metal foot lockers -- roughly 18 by 24 inches in size -- which they used to construct walls barricading the building's entrances, Coupe said.

 Negotiations wore on through Wednesday.
 Prisoners, using a radio taken from a correctional officer, demanded better conditions at the prison, including education, rehabilitation programs and improved training for prison guards, according to radio traffic picked up by CNN reporters.